U.S. wholesale inventories post largest gain in five months

 3 Min Read

 Auto inventories jumped 0.7 percent after declining 1.4 percent in April.
-The auto sector has been hit by slowing demand, with manufacturers reporting a decrease in sales for four straight months.
+The auto sector has been hit by slowing demand, which has seen manufacturers reporting a decrease in sales for four straight months.

 The component of wholesale inventories that goes into the calculation of gross domestic product - wholesale stocks excluding autos - increased 0.3 percent in May.